 - No more than three sentences for the elevator pitch

 Now, it’s still a significant amount of information but the jargon has been removed, it flows top to bottom, and it fits on a single side of one sheet of paper.
-My recommendation is for entrepreneurs to do an updated one page strategic plan on a quarterly basis following the ideas from Mastering the Rockefeller Habits (Google Doc template).
+My recommendation is for entrepreneurs to do an updated one page strategic plan on a quarterly basis following the ideas from Mastering the Rockefeller Habits (Google Doc template and example plan).

 What else?
 What do you think of this simplified one page strategic plan from Rockefeller Habits?